 Possible consequences

 To make it clear, nobody can ever tell what exactly the border control will do to your shipment during the importation.
 On the internet, there are stories of people importing items and never having any problems.
 There are also stories of people dealing with random checks and tests, and wasting a lot of time and money to get all of the necessary documents sent over to the border control.
-I have also read stories of people importing for years without problems, until suddenly all of the goods got detained by the customs and destroyed, causing people to lose tens of thousands of dollars.
+I have also read storied of people importing for years without problems, until suddenly all of the goods got detained by the customs and destroyed, causing people to lose tens of thousands of dollars.
 The importers simply did not know they were doing something wrong until their shipment got checked.
 This sounded like it could have been my scenario.

 Recommended read: My First AMAZON FBA Selling Experience Q&A – MARKETPLACE SUPERHEROES Review Follow Up